runtimeverification/mx-semantics/README.md

 #### Poetry

-To install Poetry you can use the follwoing command
+To install Poetry you can use the following command
 ```bash
 curl -sSL https://install.python-poetry.org | python3 -
 ```